simensrostad/fw-nrfconnect-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 .. code-block:: console

-   west build -b nrf9160dk_nrf9160_ns -- -DOVERLAY_CONFIG=overlay-low-power.conf
+   west build -b nrf9160dk_nrf9160_ns -- -DOVERLAY_CONFIG=overlay-low_power.conf

-The above command will build for nRF9160 DK using the configurations found in :file:`overlay-low-power.conf`, in addition to the configurations found in :file:`prj_nrf9160dk_nrf9160_ns.conf`.
+The above command builds for the nRF9160 DK using the configurations found in the :file:`overlay-low_power.conf` file, in addition to the configurations found in the :file:`prj_nrf9160dk_nrf9160_ns.conf` file.
 If some options are defined in both files, the options set in the overlay take precedence.

 To build with multiple overlay files, ``-DOVERLAY_CONFIG`` must be set to a list of overlay configurations, as shown in the following example:

 .. code-block:: console

-   west build -b nrf9160dk_nrf9160_ns -- -DOVERLAY_CONFIG="overlay-debug.conf;overlay-memfault.conf"
+   west build -b nrf9160dk_nrf9160_ns -- -DOVERLAY_CONFIG="overlay-aws.conf;overlay-agps.conf;overlay-debug.conf;overlay-memfault.conf"

 Testing
 =======